ProfessorKazarinoff/Oregon-Engineering-Transfer-App/README.md

 # Oregon-Engineering-Transfer-App

-A web app that shows how an Engineering class completed at an Oregon Community College can be transferred to an engineering class in an Oregon 4-year School.
+A web app that shows how an Engineering classes completed at an Oregon Community College can transfer to an Engineering class at an Oregon 4-year University.
 Written in Django and Python.

 Documentation on building the Oregon Engineering Transfer Web App can be found here: